Beach Fun in the Sun at Balneario Carolina

 Balneario Carolina is a long stretch of white sand just outside of San Juan, so there is plenty of room to spread out.
 This large beach is actually a series of 3 beaches in a row, each with facilities.
 They are located between Isla Verde and Pinones along Route187.
 It used to be called Balneario Isla Verde, so some people might still refer to it as that.

 It is a nice beach, lots of sand and large palm trees.
 The water is an aqua-marine, greenish color, which makes a pretty color combination with the blue sky and beige-white sand.
 The water is warm(ish), that feels great after a few minutes of tanning in the sun!
 For a view, you can see the crowds at the hotel beaches of Isla Verde to the west.

-Besides being pretty, Balneario Carolina is one of the Blue Flag beaches in Puerto Rico.
-This means (among other things) that the water quality is monitored and clean, there are facilities including showers, lifeguards and bathrooms.
-Balneario Carolina also has some food kiosks, a couple of places that rent chairs and First Aid centers.
+Besides being pretty, Balneario Carolina has water quality monitoring, there are facilities including showers, lifeguards and bathrooms.
+Balneario Carolina also has some food kiosks, a couple of places that rent chairsand umbrellas, and First Aid centers.
 What more could you want?